Courseiva

 • D.The partition key is not distributed evenly, causing hot partitions

-Why D: Option C is correct because if the partition key is not chosen well, data can be skewed, causing hot partitions.
-Even if total consumed capacity is below provisioned, a single partition may receive more requests than its share of capacity, causing throttling on that partition.
-Option A is wrong because global tables do not cause slow queries on the source table.
-Option B is wrong because DynamoDB Streams do not affect read latency.
-Option D is wrong because DAX is a caching layer that speeds up reads, not slows them.
+Why D: If the partition key is not chosen well, data can be skewed, causing hot partitions.
+Even if total consumed capacity is below provisioned, a single partition may receive more requests than its share of capacity, causing throttling on that partition, which slows queries.
+Option A is wrong because DAX is a caching layer that speeds up reads, not slows them.
+Option B is wrong because global tables replication does not affect read latency on the source table.
+Option C is wrong because DynamoDB Streams do not consume read capacity for reads from the table; they use separate capacity.

 This DBS-C01 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the DBS-C01 exam.